Badgerati/Pode/docs/Tutorials/Endpoints/Basics.md

 Add-PodeEndpoint -Address * -Port 8443 -Protocol Https -SelfSigned
 ```

+### SSL Protocols

+By default Pode will use the SSL3 or TLS12 protocols - or just TLS12 if on MacOS.
+You can override this default in one of two ways:

+1. Update the global default in Pode's configuration file, as [described here](../../Certificates#ssl-protocols).
+2. Specify specific SSL Protocols to use per Endpoints using the `-SslProtocol` parameter on [`Add-PodeEndpoint`](../../../Functions/Core/Add-PodeEndpoint).

 ## Endpoint Names

 You can give endpoints unique names by supplying the `-EndpointName` parameter.
 This name can then be passed to [`Add-PodeRoute`](../../../Functions/Routes/Add-PodeRoute) or [`Add-PodeStaticRoute`](../../../Functions/Routes/Add-PodeStaticRoute) to bind these routes to that endpoint only.